moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/container_scanning_for_registry/_index.md

 The [Container Scanning for Registry](https://docs.gitlab.com/ee/user/application_security/container_scanning/#container-scanning-for-registry) feature enables the automatic execution of a container scanning job whenever a new image is pushed to the [GitLab container registry](https://docs.gitlab.com/ee/user/packages/container_registry).
 This feature helps in identifying vulnerabilities in container images early in the development process.

+## Motivation

+Container Scanning scans Docker images when they are created during the pipeline.
+Images are then stored in the GitLab Container Registry, and can be reused by other pipelines and deployment processes as stable images that will land in production.

+Security status can change at any time even if there are no code changes, for example if an unknown vulnerability is disclosed to the public.

+Developers and security teams need to know the current security status of the images stored in the GitLab Container Registry.
+When the advisory database is updated, they need to know when new vulnerabilities apply to existing images.
+Similarly, they also need to know when new vulnerabilities are introduced when a new image is pushed into the registry.

+## Goal

+The primary goal of the Container Scanning for Registry feature is to enhance the security of containerized applications by automating the scanning process.
+This involves:

+1. **Automating the Detection Process**: Ensuring that every new image pushed to the GitLab container registry is automatically scanned for vulnerabilities.
+2. **Early Identification of Vulnerabilities**: Detecting and reporting vulnerabilities as soon as they are introduced, minimizing the risk of exploitation.
+3. **Integrating with Existing Workflow**: Seamlessly integrating the scanning process into the existing GitLab CI/CD pipeline, making it a natural part of the development workflow without additional manual intervention.
+3. **Providing Comprehensive Reports**: Offering detailed vulnerability reports that are accessible through GitLab's Secure dashboard.

 ## Design and implementation details

 ### Working